David-Manniche/TheMarket/readme.txt

     => 045816 - seller getting ship option on pickup order => 046920	when location is set for current location then under all shops- blank shop is listing
 -----------------------TV-9.2.3.20201222---------------------
+    => 047026	File name validation when used s3 bucket
 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.